JhonyCode/todo-list/README.md

 ### **Authors**

-Programmer A - Provided README template - Profile A
+JhonyCode - Provided README template - Profile A (https://github.com/JhonyCode)

-Programmer B- Provided README template - Profile B
+Mario - Provided README template - Profile B https://github.com/Mariopd87

 See also the list of contributors who participated in this project.